the-useless-one/hide_my_python/README.md

 HideMyPython! - A parser for the free proxy list on HideMyAss!

-the-useless-one - Copyright © 2013
+Yannick Méheut <useless@utouch.fr> - Copyright © 2013

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the